Bayonetta 3 is a delightful breath of fresh air

 Further diversifying the moment-to-moment gameplay is the addition of Viola, a witch-in-training who’s also a new playable character.
 Her punk rock attire and gruff attitude provide a charming foil to the more experienced and self-assured Bayonetta, making their interactions a particular highlight.
 But beyond that, Viola just has an enjoyably different feel in combat.
 Her fighting style is centred around the katana, and instead of dodging to activate Witch Time, she needs to time her parries.
 In a way, it’s reminiscent of how Raiden plays in Platinum’s excellent Metal Gear Rising: Revengeance, and it’s just a fun change of pace from using Bayonetta.
 The giant Cheshire cat Viola can summon also operates on its own, unlike the Demon Slaves, which graciously frees you up for more slicing and dicing.

 Less successful in adding gameplay variety are the levels featuring fan-favourite Jeanne, Bayonetta’s best friend and rival.
-These play out as Mark of the Ninja-like 2D stealth missions, which might sound cool, but they never really get more interesting than running from Point A to Point B. Platinum definitely deserves some credit for trying something decidedly different, but the execution unfortunately just falls flat.
+These play out as Mark of the Ninja-like 2D stealth missions, which might sound cool, but they never really get more interesting than running from Point A to Point B. Platinum definitely deserves some credit for trying something decidedly different, but the execution, unfortunately, just falls flat.
 Thankfully, these are skippable side chapters, although they do offer some narrative context regarding Jeanne’s search for the doctor key to stopping the Singularity.

 But while you can avoid Jeanne’s lacklustre sections, you won’t have such luck with Bayonetta 3‘s greatest shortcoming: the Switch itself.
 Unfortunately, Platinum’s wonderfully inspired character, monster and setpiece designs are somewhat held back by muddy textures and bland environments.
 Bayonetta 3 also struggles to maintain 60fps at times, and it’s not uncommon for some of the grander action sequences to chug.
 None of this is game-breaking, but it’s nonetheless a blemish on an otherwise exceptionally well-crafted experience.